 The objective of this course is to develop the techniques of economic reasoning and to apply them to environmental issues.
-In particular, the topics of pollution and natural resource management will be addressed in this course.
+In particular, the topics of pollution and natural resource management, measurement of cost and benefits of environmental protection, and market failures due to externalities will be addressed in this course.